THEVAPERSGUIDE

 Beginner9 min read

 Does vaping stain your teeth?
-The short answer is: it can, but significantly less than smoking cigarettes.
-Research shows that while e-cigarette aerosol lacks the tar responsible for the deep brown staining smokers experience, the nicotine, flavorings, and base liquids in vape juice can still cause mild tooth discoloration over time.
-The staining mechanism is different, the severity is lower, but it is not zero.
+Short answer: it can, but way less than smoking.
+E-cigarette aerosol doesn't have tar (that's what causes the deep brown staining smokers get).
+But nicotine, flavorings, and base liquids can still cause mild discoloration over time.
+The staining mechanism is different, the severity is lower, but it's not zero.

-If you vape regularly and have noticed your teeth looking a bit duller or slightly yellow, you are not imagining it.
-Let's break down exactly what causes it, how it compares to smoking, and what you can do about it.
+If you vape regularly and your teeth look a bit duller or yellower than they used to, you're not imagining it.
+Here's what actually causes it, how it compares to smoking, and what you can do about it.

 Disclaimer: Vaping is not risk-free.
-This article is for informational purposes only and should not replace professional dental advice.
-If you have concerns about your oral health, consult your dentist.
+This article is for informational purposes only and shouldn't replace professional dental advice.
+If you have concerns about your oral health, talk to your dentist.

 Does Vaping Stain Teeth?
 What the Research Shows

-Multiple studies have examined whether e-cigarette aerosol causes tooth discoloration.
-The evidence points to a nuanced answer: vaping causes less staining than smoking, but it is not stain-free.
+Multiple studies have looked at whether e-cigarette aerosol causes tooth discoloration.
+The answer: vaping causes less staining than smoking, but it's not stain-free.

-A 2019 study published in the Journal of Prosthetic Dentistry by Pintado-Palomino et al. tested bovine enamel specimens exposed to e-cigarette aerosols with varying nicotine levels and flavors.
-The results showed that e-liquid aerosol altered enamel color across all nicotine concentrations tested (0, 12, and 18 mg/mL).
-Flavored e-liquids caused more color change than unflavored options.
+A 2019 study in the Journal of Prosthetic Dentistry (Pintado-Palomino et al.) tested bovine enamel exposed to e-cigarette aerosols at different nicotine levels and flavors.
+E-liquid aerosol altered enamel color at all nicotine concentrations tested (0, 12, and 18 mg/mL).
+Flavored e-liquids caused more color change than unflavored ones.

-A 2023 systematic review and meta-analysis published in the Journal of Dentistry (Karanjkar et al.) confirmed that e-cigarettes do cause dental staining above the threshold of perceptibility, though the staining was less intense than that caused by traditional tobacco products.
+A 2023 systematic review in the Journal of Dentistry (Karanjkar et al.) confirmed that e-cigarettes do cause dental staining above the threshold where humans can see it, though less intense than traditional tobacco products.

-An earlier 2018 study conducted by British American Tobacco found that teeth exposed to e-cigarette vapor for two weeks showed no visible staining, while cigarette smoke caused rapid discoloration.
-However, critics note the short study duration and tobacco industry funding as limitations.
+An earlier 2018 study from British American Tobacco found that teeth exposed to e-cigarette vapor for 2 weeks showed no visible staining, while cigarette smoke caused rapid discoloration.
+Worth noting: that's a short study funded by a tobacco company, so take it with a grain of salt.

-The consensus among dental researchers is clear: vaping can stain teeth, but the degree is far less dramatic than what smoking produces.
+The research consensus is clear: vaping can stain teeth, but nowhere near as much as smoking does.

 What Causes Tooth Discoloration From Vaping?